AdobeDocs/learning-manager.en/help/migrated/authors/feature-summary/content-library.md

    In case you are creating the content in different languages, you can upload a different webVTT file for each language.
 Learners will be able to see the captions corresponding to the language selected during playback.

-   **NOTE:&nbsp;**One VTT file supports one language.
+   **NOTE:** One VTT file supports one language.
 To support multiple languages, upload multiple video files for each content language and then upload its respective VTT file for each video file.

-   As an author, every time you change the content, video or audio, Learning Manager prompts you for a new&nbsp;vtt&nbsp;file.
+   As an author, every time you change the content, video or audio, Learning Manager prompts you for a new vtt file.

-   After you add this content to a course, and when you preview the course as learner, you can&nbsp;see the captions on the video.
+   After you add this content to a course, and when you preview the course as learner, you can see the captions on the video.

    On the player, toggle the CC button on the Fluidic player to display or hide the captions.